 This may be a bit controversial, but I MUCH prefer Xi’an to Shanghai, and if you have to pick between the two, I would choose Xi’an over Shanghai, hands down, every single time.

 As someone who’s been to Xi’an three times and used to live there for a summer, I can tell you there’s so much more to this ancient capital than the famous archeological site.
-So today I’m going to go over my absolute favorite activities, excursions, and eats in and around Xi’an to help you make the most out of your flight ticket.
+So today I’m going to go over my absolute favorite activities, excursions, and eats in and around Xi’an to help you make the most out of your trip.

 There are so many things to do in Xi’an, I recommend staying at least three full days.
 Seriously, you don’t want to miss out on all of the incredible activities and excursions Xi’an has to offer.